officelearn/azure-docs.sv-se/articles/data-factory/quickstart-create-data-factory-rest-api.md

     ```powershell
     $tenantID = "<your tenant ID>"
     $appId = "<your application ID>"
-    $authKey = "<your authentication key for the application>"
+    $clientSecrets = "<your clientSecrets for the application>"
-    $subsId = "<your subscription ID to create the factory>"
+    $subscriptionId = "<your subscription ID to create the factory>"
-    $resourceGroup = "<your resource group to create the factory>"
+    $resourceGroupName = "<your resource group to create the factory>"
-    $dataFactoryName = "<specify the name of data factory to create.
+    $factoryName = "<specify the name of data factory to create.
 It must be globally unique.>"
     $apiVersion = "2018-06-01"
     ```